SergeyKasmy/fetcher/README.md

 ## All available config options

-Note: options with a X after them are exclusive with each other and are not intended to be run simultaniously but are rather just listed with all their available options in the way they are supposed to be used.
+Note: options with an X after them are exclusive with each other and are not intended to be run simultaniously but are rather just listed with all their available options in the way they are supposed to be used.

-Note: options with a O are optional
+Note: options with an O are optional

 ```yaml
 disabled: true  # O